 Campus Security Authorities have been trained to act as a resource for anyone who wishes to report the occurrence of a crime.
 Crime reports made to Campus Security Authorities are forwarded to the appropriate campus department for inclusion on the Daily Crime Log and to be evaluated for the need to issue a Timely Warning Notification.

-• Property other than vehicles: Serial Number, Product Name, Manufacturer, Description, While there are many non-police Campus Security Authorities on each campus, the University of Minnesota prefers reports be made to the following non-police CSAs:
+While there are many non-police Campus Security Authorities on each campus, the University of Minnesota prefers reports be made to the following non-police CSAs: